deltamobile/freebase-ingest/README.md

 License
 =======

-The original files did not come with a license.
-We are distributing our changes under the
+The original files did not come with a license or copyright notice.
-[Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Changes made by Delta Mobile Systems, Inc. are distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).